-The positive response of shrimp species within Puget Sound to warmer-than-average temperatures during 2014–2015 agree with the observations of Groth and Hannah (2018), who noted that Washington coast pink shrimp responded differently to this latest phase of warmer water compared to prior events where growth and abundance were depressed during warm periods.
-Previous analysis has indicated that warmer water from El Niño and/or warm phase PDO events can depress pink shrimp growth and abundance (Rothlisberg and Miller 1983).
-The specific mechanisms that caused shrimp to respond differently in 2014–2016 were previously unknown, but our data suggest that it may be related to different climate dynamics during the 2014–2016 El Niño compared to the previous significant El Niño events in 1982–1983 and 1997–1998 (Jacox et al. 2016; Groth and Hannah 2018) which occurred concurrently with a long-term warm phase of the Pacific Decadal Oscillation.
+The positive association of CPUE for all three of the focal shrimp species sampled in Port Madison to warmer-than-average temperatures during 2014–2015 agree with the observations of Groth and Hannah (2018), who noted that Washington coast Pink Shrimp responded differently to this latest phase of warmer water compared to prior events where growth and abundance were depressed during warm periods [this reference is incomplete].
+Previous analysis has indicated that warmer water from El Niño and/or warm phase PDO events can depress Pink Shrimp growth and abundance (Rothlisberg and Miller 1983).
+The specific mechanisms that caused shrimp to respond differently in 2014–2016 were previously unknown, but our data suggest that it may be related to different climate dynamics during the 2014–2016 El Niño compared to the previous significant El Niño events in 1982–1983 and 1997–1998 (Jacox et al. 2016; Groth and Hannah 2018), which occurred concurrently with a long-term warm phase of the Pacific Decadal Oscillation.
 The abundances of shrimp observed in Puget Sound have not returned to their pre-2013 levels as of 2019, even though the El Niño phase and The Blob ended in 2016, indicating that this may be an example of a long-term community shift.
-In fact, spot shrimp CPUE from 2019 was higher than the initial 2013 increase.
+In fact, Spot Shrimp CPUE from 2019 was higher than the initial 2013 increase.
+[Be careful – our sampling did not cover Puget Sound, in terms of horizontal or vertical extent.]

-In contrast to the increases in abundance seen in this study, (Brodeur et al. 2019) observed a decrease in the abundance of krill and shrimp in the unusually warm surface and mid-waters in the California Current during the blob event.
-However, (Brodeur et al. 2019) noted that their trawl surveys were conducted in the warmer upper layers of water above the thermocline, and thus could not ascertain the community composition in deeper layers, which may have not been as affected by the blob since the largest temperature differences as a result of the blob occurred in the top 50–80 m of water, with deeper temperatures remaining close to their long term mean along the Washington Coast (Peterson et al. 2017; Auth et al. 2018).
-Paired acoustic data from the same study showed anecdotal evidence of possible aggregations of euphausiids and other micronekton below the warmer surface layer of water (Brodeur et al. 2019), indicating possible changes in shrimp and krill diel vertical behavior in response to unfavorable temperatures near the surface.
+In contrast to the increases in abundance seen in this study, Brodeur et al. (2019) observed a decrease in the abundance of krill and shrimp in the unusually warm surface and mid-waters in the California Current during the blob event.
+However, Brodeur et al. (2019) noted that their trawl surveys were conducted in the warmer upper layers of water above the thermocline, and thus could not ascertain the community composition in deeper layers, which may have not been as affected by the blob since the largest temperature differences as a result of the blob occurred in the top 50–80 m of water, with deeper temperatures remaining close to their long-term mean along the Washington Coast (Peterson et al. 2017; Auth et al. 2018).
+Paired acoustic data from the same study showed anecdotal evidence of possible aggregations of euphausiids and other micronekton below the warmer surface layer of water (Brodeur et al. 2019), indicating possible changes in shrimp and krill diel vertical behavior in response to unfavorable temperatures near the surface.[This text will cause the reader to wonder about physical conditions at our site.
+Perhaps you do not wish to use the annual surface temps or depth profile data, but at least some mention of general physical conditions such as temperature and salinity seems called for.
+I think that belongs in the Methods section under site description, or the Results, depending on how the paper is cast and if/how such physical data are used.
+Puget Sound is quite different from the coastal ocean, and readers will need to know this.